marius-george/blog-project/README.md

 # Testing

-- Please refer [here](TESTING.md) for more information on testing of the Gather website
+- Please refer [here](TESTING.md) for more information on testing of the ConspireHub website

 # Deployment